Scrooged: Home media

-The DVD version was scheduled for re-release on October 31, 2006 as the "Yule Love It!" edition.
+Scrooged was released on VHS and Laserdisc in 1989 and DVD in 1999.
+The DVD version was scheduled for re-release on October 31, 2006, as the "Yule Love It!" edition.
 This version was to include commentary by Donner, "On the set with Bill Murray", Murray's message from the ShoWest exhibitors convention, and other featurettes including "The Look of Scrooged", "Updating Ebeneezer", "Bringing the Ghosts to Life" and "Christmas to Remember".
 Although Paramount promoted the "Yule Love It!" edition with images of a custom DVD case and a retail price as late as September that year, it missed its release date and it remains unreleased.
-The reason for this has not been disclosed.Scrooged was released on Blu-ray on November 1, 2011.
+The reason for this has not been disclosed.

+Scrooged was released on Blu-ray on November 1, 2011.
 The release featured a 1080p resolution transfer of the original film and DTS HD Master Audio 5.1 quality sound.
 The release was criticized for only including the film's theatrical trailer, with Collider's Phil Brown saying "there must be some incredible behind-the-scenes stories to tell."
+In August 2023, Paramount Home Entertainment announced the 4K version of Scrooged, being released November 7, 2023 for the film's 35th anniversary.